pavius/nuclio-1/docs/function-spec.md

       cpu: "500m"
 ```

-the example above demonstrate how we can use kubernetes namespaces, specify labels, use environment vaiables and secrets, and specify exact memory and cpu resources.
-For the example to work the kubernetes namespace `myproject` and the secret `my-secret` must be defined ahead of time.
+the example above demonstrates how we can use Kubernetes namespaces, specify labels, use environment variables and secrets, and specify exact memory and cpu resources.
+For the example to work the Kubernetes namespace `myproject` and the secret `my-secret` must be defined ahead of time.

-**Note:** when specifing labels you can list functions based on a specific lable selector (using `nuctl get fu -l <selector> `) or see all the lables per function in the wide view (using `nuctl get fu -o wide `)
+**Note:** when specifying labels you can list functions based on a specific label selector (using `nuctl get fu -l <selector> `) or see all the labels per function in the wide view (using `nuctl get fu -o wide `)

+## Function Templates and Reuse

+Users can create a single function YAML file and create multiple functions from it each with different parameters by simply overriding the specific property using a command line flag (e.g. override environment variables).

+instead of building the function code for every function instance we can build it once (using the cli `nuctl build` command), it will generate an artifact in a local or remote image repository, and we can use that artifact in multiple deployments and in different clusters (when using a shared repository).